Collins Law Firm FAQs

 Your healthcare agent should be someone who knows you well, can represent you when needed, and will honor your wishes.
 You should have an excellent communication system with your healthcare agent.
 That way, they can know how to care for you per your goals for your health.

-• 7.)
+• 12.)
 What decision can your health care agent make?

 You can limit the power that your healthcare agent has.
 If you do not, then they can make all health care decisions for you, including:

-• Starting or stopping life-prolonging measures
+• Starting life-prolonging measures

 • Mental health treatment decisions